 Now that new Medicare ID cards are being sent out, there are more opportunities for criminals to steal money and vital information from you.
 Ironically, the new Medicare cards, which are meant to reduce theft of social security numbers by replacing them with an 11-digit code, has opened the door for new scams against seniors.

 Social Security is issuing the new cards between April 2018 and April 2019.
 You may have already received your card.
 Whether you have received your Medicare card or not, there are ways to protect yourself from being scammed.

-The scam begins with a scammer calling, emailing, or approaching you, stating that in order to receive your new Medicare card, you will need to make a payment, state your social security number, or give other vital pieces of information, like bank account or credit card numbers.
+The scam begins with a scammer calling, emailing, or approaching you, stating that to receive your new Medicare card, you will need to make a payment, state your social security number, or give other vital pieces of information, like bank account or credit card numbers.
 They may state some personal information about you, such as your address, to make it appear legitimate.
-They may also ask for your “group number”, which is actually your social security number.
+They may also ask for your “group number”, which is your social security number.
 They may even say your healthcare coverage will be canceled.

 This is not the case.
 You will receive your new Medicare card in the mail and no payment or information is required from you.
 There are no processing fees for Medicare cards.
 A Medicare representative will only contact you the through mail.
 Once you receive your new Medicare card, shred the old card.
 If stolen, it can be used to impersonate you.